glyphrider/minecraft/libvirt.md

 Now, let's use ansible to build our cloudinit.cfg, so we can use cloud-init to customize the ubuntu cloud image.

 ```
-ansible-playbook generate-cloudinit.ym -e 'SSH_USER=ansible SSH_KEY_FILE=ansible.pub'
+ansible-playbook generate-cloudinit.yml -e 'ssh_user=ansible ssh_key_file=ansible.pub'
 ```

-If you key file has a different name (or isn't in the local directory), adjust the SSH_KEY_FILE variable.
+If your key file has a different name (or isn't in the local directory), adjust the SSH_KEY_FILE variable.
 Similarly, if you want to use a different username, then adjust SSH_USER;
 but be aware that ansible is present in the generated inventory file, so you would need to modify the inventory or (better yet) the mkinventory.tmpl file.